cascades-sjtu/Goshawk-tutorial/proposal/draft.md

 ## Speaker

 * Xiang Chen
-  * affliation: Shanghai Jiao Tong University / Shanghai Qizhi Institute
+  * affiliation: Shanghai Jiao Tong University / Shanghai Qizhi Institute
-  * biography: Major in information security (master degree) at Shanghai Jiao Tong University and as a member of [G.O.S.S.I.P](https://gossip.team), Xiang Chen is now focusing on applying static program analysis to find bugs effectively in real world projects.
+  * biography: Major in cyber security (master degree) at Shanghai Jiao Tong University and as a member of [G.O.S.S.I.P](https://gossip.team), Xiang Chen is now focusing on applying static program analysis to find bugs effectively in real world projects.
 He is one of the current maintainers of the [Goshawk project](https://goshawk.code-analysis.org).
+* Siqi Ma
+  * affiliation: The University of New South Wales
+  * biography: Siqi Ma is currently the senior lecturer of the University of New South Wales.
+She mainly works in the area of software security.
+She has published over 40 papers to the top conferences in the areas of cybersecurity and software engineering, such as Security & Privacy, Usenix Security, International Conference and Software Engineering.

 ## Reference